Jkloda/LOJuliaKloda/EnterpriseTransformation/BusinessObjectives&Strategy.md

-### Evaluation of employer's business objectives and strategy
+### Evaluate an employer's business objectives and strategy and its position in the market and how an employer adds value to its clients through its services and/or products it provides.

+Just Pick is entering a competitive market, but compared to others, our project understand natural language inputs.
+This capability enables personalized experience, positioning Just Pick as an user-centric alternative.

 Business objectives: